 INFLAMMATION'S RELATIONSHIP TO CONNECTIVE TISSUES LIGAMENTS, TENDONS, AND FASCIA

-Inflammation is the name given to the group of chemical compounds made by your body for the express purpose of allowing cells and tissues to communicate with each other, and ignites the healing response.
-Thus, while a certain amount of local inflammation is vital for healing injured or damaged tissues (connective tissues included), any amount of inflammation over and above what is necessary is problematic, leading to a myriad of health-related problems.
-So, when inflammation becomes "SYSTEMIC," it will adversely affect every cell, tissue, and organ in your body, as well as frequently causing CHRONIC PAIN.
+Inflammation is the name given to the group of chemical compounds made by your body for the express purpose of allowing cells and tissues to communicate with each other during the body's response to tissue damage.
+Thus, while a certain amount of local inflammation is vital for healing injured or damaged tissues (connective tissues included), any amount of inflammation over and above what is necessary is problematic, leading to a myriad of health-related problems (MINIMAL EFFECTIVE DOSE).
+So, when inflammation becomes "SYSTEMIC," it will adversely affect every cell, tissue, and organ in your body, as well as becoming a frequent contributor to CHRONIC PAIN.
 If you want to know more about inflammation (scratch that, you need to really understand inflammation), simply CLICK THIS LINK.

 This debate came to the forefront in a 2009 issue of Arthritis Research & Therapy (Pathogenesis of Tendinopathies: Inflammation or Degeneration?) in which the authors concluded, "It is conceivable that inflammation and degeneration are not mutually exclusive, but work together in the pathogenesis of tendinopathies."
 Below are some cherry-picked conclusions that helped solidify what I wrote earlier this year about a 2017 showing that yes, there is indeed an inflammatory component to Tendinosis (HERE).